JasperAD11/Sentiment-Across-Signals-Neural-Networks-vs.-LLMs/README.md

 # Sentiment-Across-Signals: Neural Networks vs. LLMs

 EmotionNet is a class project for *Advanced Topics in Predictive Analytics* at Católica Lisbon.
-It explores emotion detection from both text and speech using neural networks and compares performance with state-of-the-art large language models (LLMs) such as GPT and Claude, using Python, TensorFlow, and LangChain.
+It explores emotion detection from both text and speech using neural networks and compares performance with state-of-the-art large language models (LLMs) such as Claude, using Python, TensorFlow, and LangChain.

 ---